AndreiVed/WeatherAPICodeChallenge/README.md

 - Run `python main.py`

 ### 2. Using Docker:
-- Build the Docker image from the Dockerfile: `docker build -t weather_api .`
+- Build the Docker image from the Dockerfile:
+`docker build -t weather_api .`
 - Run the container by passing your API key as an environment variable using the -e flag:
 `docker run -e "API_KEY=your_weather_api_key" weather_api`

+*Remember to replace `your_weather_api_key` with your actual key.*